SundbergBelen/MAGPIE-docs/docs/source/LocalVersion_instructions.rst

 Upon running this cell, users will be asked to input the target chain, binding chain, whether the molecule is a small-molecule ligand (True or False), the distance to graph from the target chain in Angstroms, and whether to store the metadata.

-To run the Protein Example dataset, input A for the target chain, C for the binding chain, and False for Is small-molecule ligand.
+For the small molecule target example, use B for the target chain and C for the protein binder chain, True for small molecule, and choose a RMSD threshold.

 **3.1.
 Advanced Options**